 Do you like enterprising journalism on the environment like this?
 Make a contribution to our investigative fund.

 Many local food activists believe Hawaii’s path back to food sovereignty lies in rediscovering its traditional concept of “Aloha ‘Aina” (“love for the land”) and in relearning and building upon Indigenous natural resource management practices such as the ahpua’a system, which shared resources by dividing the islands into self-sustaining land sections that ran from the mountains to the sea.
 “Over here we have year-round warm weather, we have land, we have water.… We just need more farms that produce food,” says Chris Kobayashi, an organic taro farmer in Hanalei, on Kauai’s north side.

 It’s not clear if Kauai’s Bill 2491 will make it through all the legal and political challenges it faces, or which side of the GMO debate will prevail in years to come.
 But in Hawaii, as I write this, there’s definitely a sense of optimism that a new, sustainable way of life is within reach.
 As Kobayashi says: “It’s going to a big fight, a very big fight, but I’m actually very excited about the possibilities of what can be done.”

-Maureen Nandini Mitra is managing editor of Earth Island Journal.
+Maureen Nandini Mitra is editor of Earth Island Journal.
 This story was funded by a grant from The Media Consortium.